siteorigin/docs/widgets-bundle/form-building/multiple-media-repeater.md

 # Connecting Multiple Media Form Field to a Repeater

-A Multiple Media Form Field can be connected to a Repeater to allow users to bulk add images.
-Any images added using this field won't be stored in the field directly, instead they'll be stored in the repeater directly.
-This functionality currently only supports adding images to Media fields inside of Repeaters at this time.
+A multiple media form field can be connected to a repeater to allow users to bulk add images.
+Any images added using this field won't be stored in the field directly; instead, they'll be stored in the repeater directly.
+This functionality currently only supports adding images to media fields inside repeaters at this time.

 ## Example